5. Project Models to a Single Scenario

 p_save <- predict_selected(models = fitted_model_maxnet,

-raster_variables = var,
+new_variables = var,

-write_files = TRUE, #To save to the disk
+write_files = TRUE, # To save to the disk

-Alternatively, we can use writeRaster()
+progress_bar = FALSE)Alternatively, we can use writeRaster() to save specific

 output predictions manually.
 For example, to save only the mean layer